blaze/odo/docs/source/sql.rst

    .. code-block:: python

-      >>> products = resource('sqlite:///%s::products' % fn,
+      >>> product_dshape = """
-      ...                     dshape="""
       ... var * {
       ...     product_no: !int32,
       ...     product_sku: !string,
       ...     name: ?string,
       ...     price: ?float64
       ... }
+      ... """
+      >>> products = resource(
+      ...     'sqlite:///%s::products' % fn,
+      ...     dshape=product_dshape
-      ...                     """)
+      ... )
-      >>> dshape = """
+      >>> orders_dshape = """
       ... var * {
       ...   order_id: !int32,
       ...   product_no: map[int32, T],
       ...   quantity: ?int32
       ... }
       ... """
-      >>> orders = resource('sqlite:///%s::orders' % fn, dshape=dshape,
+      >>> orders = resource(
+      ...     'sqlite:///%s::orders' % fn,
+      ...     dshape=orders_dshape,
       ...     foreign_keys={
       ...         'product_no': products.c.product_no
       ...         # no reference to product_sku!
+      ...     }
-      ...                   })
+      ... )

-Here we see that when I construct the ``orders`` table, I'm only including one of the columns contained in the primary key of the ``products`` table.
+Here we see that when the ``orders`` table is constructed, only one of the columns contained in the primary key of the ``products`` table is included.

 SQLite is an example of one database that allows this.
 Other databases such as PostgreSQL will raise an error if the table containing the foreign keys doesn't have a reference to all of the columns of the compound primary key.

-Odo has no opinion on this, so if the database allows it, odo will allow it. *This is an intentional choice*.
+Odo has no opinion on this, so if the database allows it, then odo will allow it. **This is an intentional choice**.

 However, it can also lead to confusing situations where something works with SQLite, but not with PostgreSQL.
-These are not bugs in odo, they are an explicit choice to allow flexibility with potentially large, potentially immovable, already-existing systems.
+These are not bugs in odo, they are an explicit choice to allow flexibility with potentially large already-existing systems.

 Amazon Redshift
 ---------------